top of page

 Stay in the Moment and Remember the Bigger Picture

 Focus on conscious breathing and rehearsing your personal introduction or pitch in your mind.
-Trust the journey that has led you to the interview, the experiences and skills you have learned in your life and visualize yourself succeeding in the interview.
+Trust the journey that has led you to the interview, the experiences and skills you have learned in your life and visualise yourself succeeding in the interview.

 Having the right mindset for a job interview is important.
 Unlike an exam or test, there are no right or wrong answers.
 Nothing they ask can catch you off guard.
 Even if you don't know an answer, admit it and promise to find out later.
 Be as confident as when you know the answer.